-Anti-Racism Summer Research Grants for Graduate Students
+Anti-Racism Graduate Research Grants

 Small grants will be available through the ARC for graduate students to support research projects focused on racism, racial equity, and justice.
 The funds will support students’ own projects that are extended from their faculty advisor’s research, or for independent scholarship supervised by a faculty mentor.
 A faculty support letter and detailed mentoring plan would be required.

 Grantees are invited (not required) to join monthly meetings during the Fall and Winter semesters to share their research progress and challenges, discuss how to navigate academia as an anti-racism scholar, and to be in community with one another.